Good for safety or simply spy machines? Busting the myths about CCTV

 Fact: The average citizen is seen by a CCTV camera several times each day.
 With CCTV cameras as common as they are, they have become an accepted part of Britain’s security landscape.

-While CCTV cameras are sometimes given a bad reputation in the press, there’s no evidence that the general public vigourously object to the presence of surveillance.
+While CCTV cameras are sometimes given a bad reputation in the press, there’s no evidence that the general public vigorously objects to the presence of surveillance.
 In fact, YouGov found that 84% of the British public were happy with CCTV cameras on high streets, while a whopping 93% were happy to see them in banks and building societies.

 Remember that shoppers, parents, drivers and other members of the public gain a lot from CCTV cameras because of increased security and a lower likelihood of reckless or criminal behaviour.

 Myth: CCTV camera data is not protected.
-You shouldn’t join in a risky system
+You shouldn’t choose a risky system

 Fact: Anyone who uses a CCTV camera has to abide by the law, and if you choose to install one there is strong relevant legislation in place which you must abide by.
 These laws ensure that recordings are not used for exploitative or nefarious purposes.